TITLE 77: PUBLIC HEALTH

 d) Consideration shall be given to structural members and connections of structures that may be subject to earthquakes or tornadoes.
 Floor areas where partition locations are subject to change shall be designed to support for the partition, a uniformly distributed load of 25 p.s.f.

-1) Foundations shall rest on natural solid ground and shall be carried to a depth of not less than 1 foot below the estimated frost line or shall rest on leveled rock or load-bearing piles or caissons when solid ground is not encountered.
-Footings, piers, and foundation walls shall be adequately protected against deterioration from the action of ground water.
+1) Foundations shall rest on natural solid ground and shall be carried to a depth of not less than one foot below the estimated frost line or shall rest on leveled rock or load-bearing piles or caissons when solid ground is not encountered.
+Footings, piers and foundation walls shall be adequately protected against deterioration from the action of ground water.
 Test borings shall be taken to establish proper soil-bearing values for the soil at the building site.

-f) Chapter 12, "New Health Care Occupancies," 1997 Edition of the Life Safety Code shall apply in its entirety.
+f) Chapter 18, New Health Care Occupancies, of NFPA 101 shall apply in its entirety.